|

 On Thursday February 19th, Alan Harrington of Crescent Resources, presented Linda Blackwelder with a check for $5,000 for the new Steele Creek Library Fund.
 Mr. Harrington thinks the additional enhancements of the new library will be an asset to the community.
 Crescent Resources is starting the development of "The Sanctuary" at Island Pointe on Lake Wylie. | ||||||||||

 Make Your Tax-Deductible Donation Today!
-The Steele Creek Library Association has been raising funds for enhancements to the new Steele Creek branch library since early 2003.
-The group's goal was to raise a minimum of $100,000 to supplement purchases of books, computer equipment, and other enhancements to the children's area; media equipment for meeting rooms; business references; and other improvements.
-This goal has been met and the Association has been making purchases for the new library.
-Library staff are still evaluating their needs, and the Association will be filling in the gaps over the next few months.
-The Association continues to accept funds to maintain an ongoing endowment fund. |
+The Steele Creek Library Association met its goal to raise at least $100,000 in funds and in-kind donations for enhancements to the new Steele Creek branch library that included purchases of books, computer equipment, and other enhancements to the children's area; media equipment for meeting rooms; business references; and other improvements.
+It continues to disburse funds to the library as needs arise. |

 HISTORY OF THE ASSOCIATION |